HomeSustainabilityGovernanceRisk Management and Compliance

 We declare our thorough implementation of anti-bribery measures by publishing this policy outside the group.

-Furthermore, in accordance with this policy, we established the “TAIHEIYO CEMENT GROUP Basic Rules and Regulations for Bribery Prevention" in June 2024.
-The purpose of this is to comply with anti-bribery and corruption laws and to prevent any acts that violate these laws in advance.
+Furthermore, in June 2024, in accordance with this policy, we established the “TAIHEIYO CEMENT GROUP Basic Rules and Regulations for Bribery Prevention".
+The purpose of this is to comply with anti-bribery and corruption laws and to prevent any acts that violate these laws.

 Proper Implementation and Management of Public Research Funds and Response to Misconduct in Research Activities